13 Types of Vases to Match Every Event & Decor Style

 They are easy to find, and the price is also affordable.
 Because of its shape, the cleaning becomes trouble-free.
 Though we are talking about vases, these cylinder vases can serve other decorative purposes as well.

 Hand-blown vases are one of the fanciest ones.
 Everything handcrafted has a certain charm.
 Despite its high price, this one is worthwhile.
 The entire process of manufacturing a hand-blown vase is time-consuming, and few people have the talent to accomplish it nowadays.

 The artistry and effort seen in the vases are exceptional.
 These vases can be any shape or length.
 A huge hand-blown vase in a bright tint works well as a centerpiece.

 An amphora is a pitcher with two handles and a pointed bottom.
-People from ancient Greece used to fill containers with liquids such as milk, water, and so on.
+People from ancient Greece called these "amphoreus" and used to fill these vase containers with liquids such as milk, water, olive oil, dry foods, and so on.
 Its distinguishing characteristic is a slim cylindrical collar with an oval midsection.

 These different vase styles create a rustic environment for both indoor and outdoor gardens.
 You can give an overflowing garden look or just add a few strands of flowers.
 Both will stand out.

 The pedestal vase is tilted so that blossoms overflow over the side, creating a flower bed look.
 This vase is among the most elegant ones.
 The shape of this vase is also different from the traditional ones.